 Cross connections with potable piping systems are prohibited by state plumbing codes.
-Additionally, Michigan water utilities are required to have a cross connection control inspection program of their water customers to eliminate and prevent cross connections.
+Additionally, Michigan water utilities are required to have a cross-connection control inspection program for their water customers to eliminate and prevent cross-connections.
 Common commercial and industrial users posing a public health threat include:

 Most utilities have made inspections of these facilities and have had corrective action taken where necessary.
 However, due to a lack of staff resources, many utilities cannot effectively carry out a residential cross-connection inspection program.
 Consequently, residential water users could remain a potential health threat to the public water supply system and to other system customers.

 Trust Aaron Swift Plumbing to Replace or Repair Backflow Prevention

 Our Cross Connection certified plumbers have the equipment and experience to test and, when necessary, repair or replace backflow preventers.
 Of course, you can always give us a call or reach out to us through the contact form on our website if you have any questions about our processes or procedures.

 At Aaron Swift Plumbing or Backflow Prevention Professionals are ASSE certified.